jaysongiroux/MoveMouse/README.md

 	max right
 	max up
 	max down

+ - calibration K value --> integration of calibration data into the movement of the mouse
+ - tracking bugs --> both hands up to stop, left hand up to start

 ### minimum specs:
 Note: these specs are according to microsoft's documentation.
 This will be revisited when point cloud enveloping is implemented along with other optimizations